elunna/nerfhack-changelog/README.md

 * Piercers actually pierce helmets; if the damage roll is (12 + (helmet enchantment * 6) or greater, any hard helmet blocking the attack is destroyed.
 If a helmet is destroyed in this fashion, it absorbs some of the damage.
 * Piercers and lurkers/trappers always generate hidden if possible.

-### Reviving and Poisonus Zombies
+### Reviving and Poisonous Zombies
 * Zombie corpses may auto-revive similar to trolls (Evil/xnh)
 * Cancelled or beheaded zombies and trolls don't revive (Evil)
 * Wielding Sunsword prevents zombies corpses from appearing (Evil)
 * Playing as a priest reduces the chance of zombie revival by 50% (Dyna)
 * All zombies get an additional poisonous bite attack that can drain constitution.
-* Sometimes when a zombie is low on health, it will try to bite the players legs.
+* Sometimes zombies will try to bite the players legs, inflicting wounded legs for a short time.

 ### Demons
 * Many major demons have been given flight (xnh)